brandur/sorg/content/passages-drafts/002-japan.md

 realize that the owner had followed us into the hallway.
-As we got into the elevator and selected the main floor, she bowed deeply to us as we waited for the doors to close and right up until the moment when they'd hidden her from sight.
+As we got into the elevator and selected the main floor, she bowed deeply to us as we waited for the doors to close and stayed bowed right up until the moment when they'd hidden her from sight.

 In case it's not obvious by now, I recently had the chance to visit Japan -- and loved it.
-This one turned out to be a little long for a single newsletter so I've split it into two, and I'll send the second part in early 2018.
+This one turned out to be a little long for a single edition so I've split it into two, and I'll send the second part in early 2018.
 As usual, you can unsubscribe instantly [by clicking right here][unsubscribe].
 Thanks for reading!

 ## Surprising things about Japan (#japan)

+Let's start with a few facts about Japan that I think every westerner who has never visited will find surprising:

-* Convenience stores are the foundation of the country.
+* Convenience stores (largely 7/11, Family Mart, and Lawson) are a cornerstone of the country's society.
+  Unlike almost anywhere else on Earth, they're ubiquitous (even in rural areas) and serve food that's high-quality and healthy.
+* There are almost no public trash cans anywhere in Japan.
+  If you have something to throw away, you'll need to pack it out until you get home or find a convenience store.
+  Even despite this, Japanese cities are the cleanest places you'll ever see -- you'd be hard pressed to find a piece of litter anywhere because everyone follows the rules.
 * Vending machines.
 Tommy Lee Jones is on a lot of them.
     * Serve hot, serve cold.
 No premium.
     * Link to vending machines in strange places.